 While your CV might have a brief summary followed by bulleted points for individual listings, this is not the way you want your LinkedIn profile to read.
 Consider the medium of LinkedIn as a kind of marketing landing page that should show you off at your best and sell your characteristics.

 Because of this, it must be more prosaic than a standard resume, with some hints of your personality and how you approach your work.
-Again, LinkedIn a networking tool too, so you want to present yourself as both professional and accessible in order to make the strongest impact.
+Again, LinkedIn is a networking tool too, so you want to present yourself as both professional and accessible in order to make the strongest impact.

 Think of how you might see a blog post.
 Instead of saying something like:

 - Spearheaded outreach for 3000 person event space, raising social media profile by 30%